core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group: a set of endpoints that share group keying material and security parameters (Common Context, see {{sec-context}}).
 The term group used in this specification refers thus to a "security group", not to be confused with network/multicast group or application group.

-* Group Manager (GM): entity responsible for a group.
-Each endpoint in a group communicates securely with the respective GM, which is neither required to be an actual group member nor to take part in the group communication.
+* Group Manager: entity responsible for a group.
+Each endpoint in a group communicates securely with the respective Group Manager, which is neither required to be an actual group member nor to take part in the group communication.
 The full list of responsibilities of the Group Manager is provided in {{sec-group-manager}}.

 * Silent server: member of a group that never responds to requests.
 Note that a silent server can act as a client, the two roles are independent.